chuckcscccl/no_std_strings/README.md

 **`#![no_std]`** version of crate **[fixedstr](https://crates.io/crates/fixedstr/)**:
-ibrary for strings of fixed maximum lengths that can be copied and stack-allocated using const generics.
+library for strings of fixed maximum lengths that can be copied and stack-allocated using const generics.

 #### Examples